Syed Ali Shah Geelani

 He was a member of Jamaat-e-Islami Kashmir since 1953, and was regarded as one of its most significant leaders.
-Geelani was also a three-time Member of the Legislative Assembly from the Sopore constituency, elected on a Jamaat-e-Islami ticket in 1972, 1977 and in 1987.
+Geelani was also a three-time Member of the Legislative Assembly from the Sopore Assembly constituency, elected on a Jamaat-e-Islami ticket in 1972, 1977 and in 1987.

+He left Jamaat in 2004 and founded Tehreek-e-Hurriyat, which became the leading organisation in a separate "Geelani faction" of the All Parties Hurriyat Conference (APHC).
+Geelani served as the chairman of this faction until he quit it in June 2020.

 Early life

-Geelani was born in 1929 in a village called Zurimanz, in the Aloosa tehsil, in the Bandipora district of North Kashmir into a Syed family.
-(Note: Abdul Hakeem states the birth place as the Khonus village, at the edge of Bandipora.)
+Geelani was born in 1929 in a village called Zurimanz, in the Bandipora tehsil (now Bandipore district) of North Kashmir into a Syed family.
+(Note: Abdul Hakeem states the birth place as the Khonus village, at the edge of Sopore.)
 He was the son of a landless labourer in the canals department.
-Geelani was educated partly in Sopore and the rest in Lahore.
-He studied in a madrasa attached to the Masjid Wazir Khan and later enrolled in the Oriental College.
-He completed Adib 'Alim, a course in Islamic theology.
+He studied in a madrasa attached to the Wazir Khan Mosque.
+Afterwards, he enrolled in the Oriental College, Lahore, where he completed Adib 'Alim, a course in Islamic theology.
+In 1947, he returned to Kashmir and obtained Adib-i-Fazil and Munshi Fazil from University of Kashmir.

 Career

-Returning to Kashmir after studies in Lahore, Geelani became active in the Jammu & Kashmir National Conference.
+After returning to Kashmir, Geelani became active in the Jammu & Kashmir National Conference.
 He was appointed the secretary of the party unit in Zurimanj.
 In 1946, during the Quit Kashmir movement of the National Conference, he came in contact with Maulana Sayeed Masoodi, the general secretary of the National Conference, who took a liking to him and made him a reporter to the party newspaper Akhbar-i-Khidmat.

 Maulana Masoodi also sponsored further studies for Geelani, who completed an adib-i-fazil course in Urdu and other courses in Persian and English.
 After this, he took a job as a school teacher, first at Pathar Masjid and later at Rainawari in Srinagar.
 Here he came in contact with Saaduddin Tarabali, a follower of the Jamaat-e-Islami founder Maulana Abul A'la Maududi.
 Maududi advocated a hardline Islamist ideology, whereby Islam had to be the foundation of the entire political order.
 Geelani had borrowed a book of Maududi from the local book store, which made a deep impression upon him.
 He was to later say, Maududi had "beautifully.. expressed the feelings that lay deep down in my own heart".
 The National Conference headquarters, Mujahid Manzil, where Geelani apparently stayed, soon began to be seen as "a den of Pakistanis".

 Geelani was soon moved out of Srinagar, and he came to work in the Intermediate College in Sopore.
 He stayed in this position for six years.
 During this time, he was reading the literature of Jamaat-e-Islami and conveying its contents to his students in lectures.
 He also addressed congregations in mosques.
 He had become a full-fledged member of Jamaat in 1952.